 Since one must be a full member of the Catholic Church to sponsor another person to be received into the communion of the Catholic Church, only Catholics can be sponsors/godparents.
 However, if a child being baptized has only one sponsor/godparent, a non-catholic Christian may serve as an additional witness of the Baptism and be recorded as such.

-At St. Bernard’s Catholic Church parents of children to be baptized are asked to attend a baptismal preparation course.
+At St. Henry’s Catholic Church parents of children to be baptized are asked to attend a baptismal preparation course.
 For more information please contact the parish office.

 The Baptism Ceremony

 Because Sunday is the day of the Lord’s Resurrection, it is the preferred day for Baptism.
 At St. Henry’s Catholic Church Baptisms generally take place immediately after the Sunday (or Saturday Vigil) Mass that your family prefers.
 There are certain Sundays on which it is difficult to celebrate Baptism because of the length of the Mass (on Palm Sunday, for example) or because our priests have other obligations – but a Baptism can be scheduled on almost any weekend of the year.

 It is customary (but not obligatory) that the child to be baptized wears white garments for the ceremony.
 Everything else required for the ceremony is supplied by the parish.